essayMy first zero gravity flight experience.

 2. |

-the Kennedy Space Center | home ~ channel
+govt. office: the Kennedy Space Center

-tag line: Explore space.
+banner: Explore space.

 presented by

-tag line: Pioneering the future in space exploration, scientific discovery, and aeronautics research.
+banner: Pioneering the future in space exploration, scientific discovery, and aeronautics research.

-selected reading + watching
+reading + watching

 1. |

-publication: Physics Girl
+publication: the Physics Girl blog

 featurette title: The physics of weightless flight.